pousse-cafe/pousse-cafe.github.io/documentation.md

     }

-The root element is an object, each field of the object being identified by the fully qualified class name of an Aggregate Root.
-The value of the fields is an array of objects, each object representing the data of linked Aggregate.
+The root element is an object, each field of the object being identified by the fully qualified class name of an aggregate root.
+The value of the fields is an array of objects, each object representing the data of linked aggregate.
-The fields of the data objects depend on the implementation of an Aggregate's data.
+The fields of the data objects depend on the implementation of an aggregate's data.
 For example, if you data implementation class looks like this:

     @SuppressWarnings("serial")